matthewantonis-georgiancollege/CSS_COMP1054/assignment2/README.md

 Notes:
 - Making the website responsive is not necessary
 - Created using Chrome
+- Problems when using a different scale screen than 16:9

 ### Assignment Due Date: July 26th, 2023